TheMakisha/RiderConsole/README.md

 # Terminal Runner

-This project is written in C# and uses the Avalonia UI framework Users can input terminal/shell commands, execute them, and view the output in a color-coded textbox output.
+This project is written in C# and uses the Avalonia UI framework.
+Users can input terminal/shell commands, execute them, and view the output in a color-coded textbox output.

 📌 Features
 * Run terminal commands with arguments.
-* Display stdout and stderr separately with different colors.
+* Display stdout and stderr separately with different colors(green for success, red for failure).
 * Highlight exit codes to indicate command success or failure.

 🧪 Testing